richard-to/richard-to.github.io/random/_posts/2015-02-15-reading-list.md

 - *Portrait of an Artist as a Young Man* - James Joyce
 - *One Hundred Years of Solitude* - Gabriel Garcia Marquez
+- *No Nature* - Gary Snyder
+- *Their Eyes Were Watching God* - Zora Neale Hurston

 ## 2018